Blood in Stoma Bag While on Eliquis: Normal or Concern?

 Reply to aTraveler

-Good point on the wafer cutting up the stoma.. he mentioned pieces..gross stuff.
-Eeeeek. !
+Good point on the wafer cutting up the stoma.
+He mentioned pieces... gross stuff.
+Eeeeek!

-I do recall when I had my large colon and blood clots in legs, being on a blood thinner made me bleed through my ass.
+I do recall when I had my large colon and blood clots in my legs, being on a blood thinner made me bleed through my ass.

 Any blood in the bag needs further investigation.